JayValerio/ticket-lifecycle/README.md

 </p>

 <p>
-  Once you sign in you can see the Tickets thaat have been sent through the system.
+  Once you sign in you can see the Tickets that have been sent through the system.
 Since Jorge is configured in the "Support" department, he is able to view all of the tickets because that department provides him the permission to do so.
 </p>
 <p>